 The NCAC is receiving comments from various interested parties.
 The draft will be further revised before it is put into effect.
-The passage of the Regulations will be a significant development in the protection of folklore in China.

-The Copyright Law states that certain types of creative works do not qualify for copyright but are instead eligible for neighbouring rights.
+The passage of the regulations will be a significant development in the protection of folklore in China.
+8. Neighbouring Rights The Copyright Law states that certain types of creative works do not qualify for copyright but are instead eligible for neighbouring rights.
 These works are typographical arrangements, performances, audio and video recordings, and broadcasts.
 Neighbouring rights consist of a narrower range of copyrights and may vary depending on the type of work.

-8.1 Neighbouring rights by type

-The neighbouring rights associated with typographical arrangements include the right to authorise or prohibit another's use of layout designs contained in published works.
+8.1 Neighbouring rights by type The neighbouring rights associated with typographical arrangements include the right to authorise or prohibit another's use of layout designs contained in published works.
 The neighbouring rights of performers are:

-- To be identified as the performer - To protect his or her performance from distortion - To transmit the performer's live performance via live broadcast and public transmission - To make an audio or visual recording of the performance - To reproduce and/or distribute an audio or visual recording of the performer's performance - To disseminate the performer's performance via an information network

-The exclusive rights of a producer of an audio or visual recording are:

-- To reproduce the audio or visual recording - To distribute the audio or visual recording, ie copy the recordings - To rent the audio or visual recording, ie authorise others to temporarily use the recordings - To disseminate the audio or visual recording via an information network.
+- to be identified as the performer - to protect his or her performance from distortion - to transmit the performer's live performance via live broadcast and public transmission - to make an audio or visual recording of the performance - to reproduce and/or distribute an audio or visual recording of their performance - to disseminate their performance via an information network.
+The exclusive rights of a producer of an audio or visual recording are: - to reproduce the audio or visual recording - to distribute the audio or visual recording, ie copy the recordings - to rent the audio or visual recording, ie authorise others to temporarily use the recordings - to disseminate the audio or visual recording via an information network.
 The exclusive rights of broadcasters are: